Jawairia11/QA_chatbot_From_webpage_using_Sementicsearch/README.md

                 python datasearch.py

-    After running python datasearch.py indexes will start running we run indexes only one and then comment them now make Query data function
+    After running python datasearch.py indexes will start running

+    we run indexes only once and then comment them now make Query data function

 8. Now make a file in vscode op_ai.py file and write code for chatbot and copy the key from openai and place that key in this code where written in the file.